 Black Ops Cold War Operation Red Circus | Black Ops Cold War ending | Black Ops Cold War zombies | Black Ops Cold War Dark Ops | Black Ops Cold War best guns | Kill or rescue the Black Ops Cold War operative Lucas Richter

-Without further adieu here's how to decode the Call of Duty: Black Ops Cold War floppy disk and complete Operation Chaos.
+Assuming you're ready to go, here's how to decode the Call of Duty: Black Ops Cold War floppy disk and complete Operation Chaos.

 - A Coded Message: You'll get this from Quasim at the end of the first mission, Nowhere to Run - if you don't throw him over the edge.
 Interrogate him and get him to tell you more about Arash, and you'll get this piece of evidence.

 - Numbers Station Broadcast: During the Brick in the Wall mission, there's an option to free an informant that helped get you information about the Soviet spies.
 Sneak over to where he's being held inside a warehouse, dispose of the guards, and you'll find an audio reel lying on the table.
-It's literally got Operation Chaos written on it, you can't miss it.
+It's literally got Operation Chaos written on it so you can't miss it.

 - Front page of The Observer newspaper: There's a fake bar inside the weird American town the Soviets built inside of a base during the Redlight, Greenlight mission.
 Upstairs is the last piece of evidence - the front page of The Observer.

-- Code: Examine the Front Page of the Observer, which will have a random selection of letters written in red (these letters are different for each player).
+- Code: Examine the Front Page of the Observer, which will have a random selection of letters written in red (again, these are different for each player).
 If you check out the Numbers Station Broadcast again, one of the locations can be spelled out from the jumbled red letters on the newspaper.
 Figure out what city you have, then get the corresponding city code from the Numbers Station Broadcast.
 That's your code.

 How to decode the Black Ops Cold war floppy disk and complete Operation Chaos